 Sub-section four of Utah Code section 76-6-1102 allows the prosecution to aggregate offenses.
 Therefore, several acts by the same defendant can be put together to charge the crime at a more serious level.
 In most scenarios, the prosecution will try to exceed the $5,000 amount required for a second degree felony.

 You cannot assert a defense to an identity theft charge by simply pleading ignorance.
 However, other defenses may be available to the defendant depending on the circumstances.
 It is best to consult a criminal lawyer when charged with identity theft.

-Spencer and Jensen, PLLC can help evaluate your options in a criminal law case.
+T.R.
+Spencer Law Office can help evaluate your options in a criminal law case.
 Speak to an experienced attorney about possible defense strategies to protect your rights.
 Victims of identity theft may also have the ability to file a personal injury lawsuit against identity thieves.
-Contact Spencer Jensen for help.
+Contact T.R.
+Spencer Law Office for help.